 So far, we have documented lower land values and heights in KIP neighborhoods.
 Mapping land values to welfare is complicated in our setting because the losses of displaced slum residents may not be readily captured.
-Will there be societal gains from removing KIP and, if so, where are the gains largest and how can we mitigate losses to the poor?
+What are the sources of societal gains in a counterfactual without KIP, where are the gains largest, and how can we mitigate losses to the poor?
 In this Section, we develop and estimate a spatial equilibrium model to shed light on the welfare implications of KIP.
-The model includes key characteristics of developing country cities by featuring heterogeneous households and formal and informal housing markets (Tsivanidis, 2023, Gechter and Tsivanidis, 2023).
+The model includes key characteristics of developing country cities by featuring heterogeneous households and formal and informal housing markets (Gechter and Tsivanidis, 2023).

 Below we outline the residents' and the developers' problem, and define the equilibrium conditions.
 We then discuss how we estimate key parameters in the model to match the reduced-form moments.
 The full derivation is provided in the Appendix.
 Our reduced-form estimates above identify the local, direct effects of KIP but do not account for spatial linkages and spillovers with the rest of the city that will be important in spatial equilibrium.
 The model allows us to consider policy counterfactuals that account for these forces and assess the aggregate and heterogeneous impacts of lifting KIP restrictions in the city as a whole and in different regions.
-We conclude with robustness and possible extensions of the model.
+We conclude with robustness and a discussion of caveats and extensions.